Rose Decided to Rise

 Morbidly Obese, Feet Hurting, and Just Not Taking it Any More

 Rose thought it should have been obvious to these two or to any onlooker that she knew the tiny dress would not fit her.
 Pretending she actually thought she was small enough to fit into the little dress, she lifted it off the iron pole and started examining it more closely.
 It had a clear, plastic hanger, and, just for fun, she pulled it toward her—hanger and all, then walked toward the nearest mirror.
 Her ankle—the one she broke months ago, had healed, but she still walked with a bit of a limp, out of habit, from trying not to put all her weight on it.
-Walking as confidently and deliberately as possible toward the mirror, she held in her laughs but couldn’t hide the frowning smirk that was plastered on her face.
+Walking as confidently and as deliberately as possible toward the mirror, she held in her laughs but couldn’t hide the frowning smirk that was plastered on her face.

 When she arrived at her destination, a floor-to-ceiling mirror afforded her a perfect view of the onlookers behind her.
 The same two curious shoppers were standing where she’d been seconds earlier while continuing their staring marathon.
-The looks on their faces said they were communicating with each other, without speaking.
+The looks on their faces when they turned toward one another said they were communicating, without speaking.
 They seemed puzzled by what they saw, just as Rose hoped they’d be.
 Standing in front of a mirror occupying a generous portion of a sidewall in the women’s department, she was holding the dress out in front of her, moving her head from side to side as if imagining how it would look on her if she tried it on.
 The women seemed to be trying to stifle laughter, but couldn’t.
 With giggling outdone only by inquisitiveness, they were frowning and shaking their heads.
 Rose couldn’t believe the insanity of the moment.
 They really thought she was trying to see how the dress would look on her if she tried it on.
 When both members of her audience began laughing loudly, hands no longer over their mouths, she decided it was time to take things up a notch, just to see what would happen.

 When the younger onlooker returned, she brought with her a brown-haired woman whose store name-tag said “Marie Lewis.”
 Rose could hardly wait to see which clothing-store policy the store’s employee was going to accuse her of having broken.
 Perhaps the “looking at regular-sized clothing while fat” one.